erdc/air-water-vv/3d/dambreak_Gomez/README.rst

 Dambreak flow with tall obstacle - Gomez-Gesteira and Dalrymple (2004)
 ======================================================================

-The the domain is initialised with a 0.4m x 0.3m x 0.61 (dx x dz x dy) column of water, initially at rest.
+The computational domain is initialised with a 0.4m x 0.3m x 0.61 (dx x dz x dy) column of water, initially at rest.
 Under the action of gravity, the water column collapses and interacts with an obstacle.
 The computational domain is a 3D rectangular box with dimensions 1.6m long